Encharted Cook

 It turned out to be a good thought.
 Instant ramen is very economical compared to pasta and egg noodles.
 Plus my garlic teriyaki sauce makes everything sweet, savory, and delicious.

-Perfectly delicious on its own as a light lunch, this versatile Ramen Noodle Salad also makes a very flavorful side dish that pairs well with simple grilled chicken and salmon, or it can elevate your plain cold sandwich to luncheon status.
+Perfectly delicious on its own as a light lunch, this versatile Ramen Noodle Salad also makes a very flavorful side dish that pairs well with simple grilled or baked chicken and salmon, or it can elevate your plain cold sandwich to luncheon status.

-But if you crave a hearty, economical main dish salad with gourmet appeal, you can add shredded rotisserie chicken and a can of drained mandarin oranges to make a super delicious and easy meal.
+But if you crave a hearty, economical main dish salad with gourmet appeal, you can add shredded rotisserie chicken and a can of drained mandarin oranges to make a super-delicious and easy meal.

 Ramen Noodle Salad ingredients, clockwise from top right: ramen noodles, white granulated sugar, rice wine vinegar, garlic, sliced green onions, sesame oil, slivered almonds, safflower oil, soy sauce, and cole slaw mix.